 Personal Consumption Expenditure, PCE

-It possesses the similar characteristics as the implicit GDP deflator.
-Moreover, there are considerations that PCE is more favorable tool of measuring inflation than CPI.
+It possesses similar characteristics as the implicit GDP deflator.
+Moreover, there are considerations that PCE is a more favorable tool for measuring inflation than CPI.
 Because it addresses some shortcomings of PCI like substitution bias.